Which Similarity-Sensitive Entropy (Sentropy)?: Related Work

 \subsubsection{The Leinster-Cobbold-Reeve framework (LCR)}

-LCR \cite{leinsterEntropyDiversityAxiomatic2020} extends Hill’s framework by incorporating information about the similarities and differences of the elements within the system, which traditional entropy does not.
-A similarity matrix $Z$ is introduced, with entries $z_{ij}\in[0,1]$ that quantify the similarity between elements $i$ and $j$.
+LCR \cite{leinsterEntropyDiversityAxiomatic2020} extends Hill’s framework by incorporating information about the similarities and differences of the elements within the system, which traditional entropies do not.
+A similarity matrix $Z$ is introduced, with entries $Z _{ij}\in[0,1]$ that quantify the similarity between elements $i$ and $j$.
 The similarity of each element to itself is set to 1, making $Z$'s diagonal entries 1.
-The resulting quantities, denoted $D_q^{Z}$, are the exponentials of similarity‑sensitive versions of the Rényi entropies $H_\alpha^{Z}$ and are given by
+The resulting quantities, denoted $D_q^{Z}$, are the exponentials of similarity-sensitive versions of the Rényi entropies $H_\alpha^{Z}$ and are given by